olwalkey/YMusic/README.md

 Ha, There isn't one.
 It's Over for you.

-Just kidding, only slightly, I'm making one, a very bad one at that why wouldn't you want to use it?
+Just kidding, only slightly, I'm making one, a very bad one at that.
+Why wouldn't you want to use it?

 1. This not gonna work
 1. This gonna break everything
 1. I might just start fresh with new data

+> [!IMPORTANT]
+> We Have MIGRATIONS!!!!!!
+> Using A very cool library called [alembic](https://pypi.org/project/alembic/)
+> We now will use alembic to securely store our database migrations to prevent any
+> "Mishaps" From happening in the future